-The result is an engine with the latest technology for the lowest price available.
+The result of this hard work is an engine with the latest technology for the lowest price available.
 The fuel economy is world class; the power to weight ratio is superb.
-The quality of the engines is as good as Honda gets it and to ensure reliability, Viking performs dynometer testing combined with thousands of hours of infight testing.
+The quality of the engines is as good as Honda gets it and to ensure reliability, Viking performs dynometer testing combined with thousands of hours of in flight testing.

-Honda / Mitsubishi builts these engines in thousands per year (unlike other aircraft engine manufacturers) with enough parts readily available and, more important: for a reasonable price.
+Honda / Mitsubishi builds these engines in thousands per year (unlike other aircraft engine manufacturers) with enough parts readily available and, more importantly: for a reasonable price.
 This guarantees the customer benefits from the absolute latest in engine technology for the best price.

-To get an idea of how the Viking is constructed on the inside you will find below an image gallery of the internals of the Honda/ Viking engines.
-Although not complete, it gives a good impression:
+To give you an idea of how the Viking engine is constructed on the inside you will find below an image gallery of the internals of the Honda/ Viking engines.
+Although not complete, it gives a very good impression: